Natlabart/hello_world/README.md

-# hello_world
-first training on how to use Github

-check branch &
-conflit
+want to create a new branch